Kelvin-Rotich824/Phase_5_Capstone_Project/README.md

 ## Problem Statement

-Post-harvest losses of Maize in Sub-Saharan Africa are substantial, ranging from 30% to 50%.
+Post-harvest losses of Maize in Sub-Saharan Africa are substantial across the supply chain, ranging from 30% to 50% of total yield.
 Traditional monitoring and mitigation methods require enhancement to be more effective and resource-efficient.

 ## Introduction